SSWConsulting/SSW.Rules.Content/rules/why-use-data-protection-manager/rule.md

 ![Figure: Good Example - DPM - Healthy backups show green ticks](ppaspsappic.png)

-### How do you get your on-premises backups to the cloud?
+### How do you get your on-premises backups offsite?

 DPM is great for the above tasks, but for off-site backups or cloud backups, other tools are best.
-You generally need to set up a physical machine with enough storage for DPM, so for file servers, an auto-expanding, cheaper and simpler cloud backup is better e.g. MSP360 (was CloudBerry) and Backblaze.
+You generally need to set up a physical machine with enough storage for DPM, so you have some options depending on your services:

+* File servers - Generally, File Servers need an auto-expanding, cheaper and simpler cloud backup.
+The best option is MSP360 (was CloudBerry) and Backblaze.

 ![Figure: Good Example - MSP360 (was CloudBerry) has 2 file servers being backed up to the cloud (using BackBlaze, the simplest cloud backup)](cloudberry.jpg)

-To back up VMs to the cloud, Azure Site Recovery is a more expensive, but an excellent option.
-It allows for quick recovery and backup.
+* Virtual Machines - VMs generally need quick recovery and backup.
+The best (but more expensive) option is Azure Site Recovery.

 You can read more about that at https://www.ssw.com.au/rules/azure-site-recovery